An open API service indexing awesome lists of open source software.

 **Q: Why does the world need yet another binary JSON encoding?**

 A: Excellent question, sock puppet!
-Fleece is different from [BSON](http://bsonspec.org), [PSON](https://github.com/dcodeIO/PSON), etc. in that it's been carefully designed to not need parsing.
+Fleece is different from [BSON](http://bsonspec.org), [PSON](https://github.com/dcodeIO/PSON), etc. in that it's been carefully designed to not need parsing or heap allocation.
 In performance tests with other binary formats I found that, while they were faster to parse than JSON, the total time was still dominated by allocating and freeing the resulting objects, as well as the conversion from UTF-8 data to platform strings.
 (I was using Objective-C, but similar issues would arise if using STL or GLib or other collection frameworks.)
 The way around this is to structure the encoded data more like a memory dump, with "pointers" (relative byte offsets) and fixed-width random-accessible arrays.
 That's what Fleece does.
 As a result, it's many times faster to work with than JSON; [literally _20x faster_](Performance.md) in the included benchmark run on a Macbook Pro.

-**Q: Can I use it in $LANGUAGE?** [where $LANGUAGE not in ("C++", "C")]
+**Q: Can I use it in \$LANGUAGE?** [where \$LANGUAGE not in ("C++", "C")]

-Not currently.
+A: Not currently.
 It would be very nice to more bindings, and the C API should make that fairly

 straightforward since it's easy to call from other languages.
 (But any real API should follow